-· Page
+Page

 Table of Authorities 3

 Interest of Non-Party Amicus Curiae 5

 Introduction 6

 Background 7

 I. The Structure of the Catholic Church 7

 II.
 Catholic Charity Is Both Fundamental to the Faith and Inherently Religious.
 8

 III.
 The Wisconsin Catholic Conference, the Church Unemployment Pay Program, and the Catholic Charities Bureau All Further the Church's Charitable Work 11

 Argument 13

-The Decision Below Impermissibly Interferes with Church Autonomy and Entangles Judges in Assessing Religiosity 13
+The Court of Appeals' Decision Impermissibly Interferes with Church Autonomy and Entangles Judges in

+Assessing Religiosity 13

-Conclusion 16
+Conclusion 17

 Certificates 18